Finding Support After Suicide: Traumatic Grief and Ideas to Help

 In the wake of losing someone to suicide, it's natural to feel as though you're riding an emotional rollercoaster with unexpected twists and turns.

 These feelings can come in unpredictable waves, sometimes overwhelming you when you least expect it.
-It's crucial to understand that this range of emotions is entirely normal and valid.

-And in the midst of it all, you may experience moments of unexpected relief, perhaps relieved that your loved one is no longer suffering.
+Relief/Confusion: And in the midst of it all, you may experience moments of unexpected relief, perhaps relieved that your loved one is no longer suffering.
+This feeling can be followed by a wave of shame or guilt.
+You may wonder, "How can I feel relieved?"
+This is a normal, though confusing, part of the emotional landscape of suicide grief.
+It's essential to allow yourself to feel whatever emotions arise without judgment.

+Give yourself permission to grieve in your own way and at your own pace.
 Understand that there is no "right" or "wrong" way to feel and that healing is a gradual process.

 Grief is often depicted as a linear journey, with stages such as denial, anger, bargaining, depression, and acceptance neatly laid out in a specific order.

-However, the reality is far more complex.
 Grief is messy and nonlinear, with stages that may overlap, recur, or even be experienced simultaneously.

-You may find yourself cycling through these stages multiple times, in different order, maybe even in a minute or an hour.
-Sometimes, revisiting earlier stages even as you move forward.
+You may find yourself cycling through these stages multiple times, in a different order, maybe even in a minute or an hour.

 Denial may initially shield you from the full weight of your loss, providing a temporary buffer from overwhelming emotions.
+You might find yourself forgetting for a moment that they are gone, only to have the painful reality crash back in.

 Anger may surface as you grapple with feelings of injustice and helplessness.
+This anger can be a powerful force that helps you feel something other than pain.

 Bargaining might manifest as you replay scenarios in your mind, searching for ways to turn back time and rewrite history.
+This is often where the "if only" statements come from.

 Depression may settle in as you confront the harsh reality of your loss, leaving you feeling numb and depleted.
-And eventually, acceptance may emerge as you begin to integrate the reality of your loved one's absence into your life.
+This can feel like a heavy blanket you can't escape from.

 Understanding the Complexity of Suicide